Peringathur: Etymology

 It is believed that the name "Peringathur" was derived from Peringalath Ur, which means the place where great wars took place.
 It gradually came to be known as Peringathur.
 Kanakamala is a developing tourist spot and the hill ranges of Wayanad and Mahe beach can be viewed from this hilltop.

 Peringathur town is situated in the southern border of Kannur district.
 This town comes under Panoor Municipality and is 6 km away from Mahe.
 The Mayyazhi river flows through this town.
 The nearest towns include Panoor, Nadapuram, Kadavathur, Chokli, Thalassery, and Kuthuparamba.

 Transportation

 The national highway passes through Thalassery town.
 Goa and Mumbai can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.
 The road to the east of Iritty connects to Mysore and Bangalore.
 The nearest railway station is Thalassery on the Mangalore-Palakkad line.

 Trains are available to almost all parts of India subject to advance booking over the internet.
-Nearby airports include Mangalore International Airport, Calicut International Airport, and Kannur International Airport.
+Nearby airports include Kannur International Airport, Calicut International Airport, and Mangalore International Airport.